 - Take care when using dressings and sauces such as mayonnaise and salad cream.
 Use small amounts and try the reduced-fat versions.

-- Cut off visible skin of meat and choose leaner cuts of meat.
+- Cut off visible fat from meat and choose leaner cuts of meat.

 - Use minimal oil/butter when cooking (use an oil spray, or measure using one teaspoon of oil per person, per meal).

-- Try different cooking methods such as steaming, boiling, microwaving, roasting, grilling and poaching rather than frying.
+- Try different cooking methods such as steaming, boiling, microwaving, grilling and poaching rather than frying.

 Fructose can cause diarrhoea in some people, particularly when eaten in large quantities.
-Sometimes fructose is not well absorbed, and can draw water from the body into the bowel, causing osmotic diarrhoea.
-If fructose is not well absorbed, it is fermented in the colon and gases are produced, causing wind and bloating in some IBS sufferers.
+Sometimes fructose is not well absorbed; it can draw water from the body into the bowel, causing osmotic diarrhoea.
+If fructose is not well absorbed, it is fermented in the colon and gases are produced, causing wind and bloating in some people with IBS.

 Try limiting fruit intake to no more than three portions each day.
 Only have one small glass (150 ml) of fruit juice per day.
 Having more vegetables will help to meet the recommendation of at least five portions of fruit and vegetables each day.
 A portion is about 80 g, or what might fit in the palm of your hand.
 A portion of dried fruit is about one tablespoon.